Enterprise mulls $5 billion US ethylene cracker

 The disclosure came by way of an application, which Enterprise submitted in April, to the Beaumont Independent School District for a tax break on property along the Neches River in Beaumont, Texas.
-The plant would be based on ethane feedstock and have 2 million metric tons (t) of annual ethylene capacity, making it a relatively large cracker.
-The disclosure doesn’t specify whether downstream plants, such as polyethylene units, are part of the project.
+The plant would be based on ethane feedstock and have annual capacity of 2 million metric tons (t) of ethylene, making it a relatively large cracker.
+The document doesn’t specify whether downstream plants, such as polyethylene units, are part of the project.

-Enterprise operates an ethane pipeline and storage system on the Gulf Coast.
-It also operates the Morgan’s Point ethane export terminal on the Houston Ship Channel.
+Enterprise operates an ethane pipeline and storage system on the Gulf Coast, as well the Morgan’s Point ethane export terminal, on the Houston Ship Channel.

-The company has already started getting involved in chemicals.
+The company is already involved in chemicals.
 At the end of 2020, it opened an ethylene export terminal at Morgan’s Point.
-It built a propane dehydrogenation facility with 750,000 t of annual propylene capacity in Mont Belvieu, Texas, in 2018, and is planning another such facility for 2023.
+It built a propane dehydrogenation facility with annual capacity of 750,000 t of propylene in Mont Belvieu, Texas, in 2018, and is planning another such facility there for 2023.
 Enterprise completed a butane dehydrogenation plant in 2019.

-Tom Long, CEO of another big oil and gas logistics company, Energy Transfer, disclosed in a conference call with investors in May that his firm is evaluating its own cracker project that would produce ethylene and propylene.
-“We believe that our cracker will be a very unique world-class facility, providing unparalleled access to the lowest-cost feedstock through our pipeline systems,” he said.
+Tom Long, co-CEO of Energy Transfer, another big oil and gas logistic company, said in a May conference call with investors that his firm is evaluating its own cracker project to produce ethylene and propylene.
+“We believe that our cracker will be a very unique, world-class facility, providing unparalleled access to the lowest-cost feedstock through our pipeline systems,” Long said.

-In March, the engineering firm KBR said it secured a contract to provide technology for a Gulf Coast olefin project to a “leading midstream company,” which could describe Enterprise or Energy Transfer.
-But the announcement outlined a project that seems closer to the Energy Transfer plan.
-KBR described it as having 2.4 million t of light olefin capacity.
-Also, it would be based on a KBR catalytic technology that converts hydrocarbons with 4–10 carbons into ethylene, propylene, and aromatics.
+And the engineering firm KBR said in March that it had secured a contract to provide technology for a Gulf Coast olefin project to a “leading midstream company,” which could describe Enterprise or Energy Transfer.
+But the announcement outlined a project that seems closer to the latter’s plan.
+KBR described it as having 2.4 million t per year of light olefin capacity and as being based on a KBR catalytic technology that converts hydrocarbons with 4–10 carbons into ethylene, propylene, and aromatics.

 Join the conversation